Modern Family: Adaptations

-Potential spinoff
+Cancelled spinoffs

+In early 2013, a spin-off series centered around Rob Riggle's character Gil Thorpe was revealed to be in early stages of development.

 In June 2020, ABC Entertainment president Karey Burke discussed a spin-off of Modern Family centered around Mitch and Cam, inspired by an idea from series co-creator and executive producer, Steven Levitan.
 In June 2022, star Jesse Tyler Ferguson confirmed that the script for the show's spinoff is completed.
 "The script's out there and it's very good," he told.
 "So you know, who knows?
 If someone wants to produce it, maybe."
+In September 2024, Eric Stonestreet stated that the spin-off "[isn't] potential anymore" and that the time to produce it has passed, despite believing that the series would have been a "slam dunk".